 - Velveeta - Provides that classic, smooth queso texture.

 - Monterey Jack - Adds a mild, creamy flavor.
-You can also use cheddar cheese for a sharper taste or Pepper Jack for some extra heat.
+You can also use cheddar cheese for a sharper taste or Pepper Jack for a spicier queso.

-- Ro-Tel Tomatoes - Brings a refreshing touch to the queso cheese dip.
-Drain the can well.
-You can also use salsa instead - if you do, reduce the milk to ½ cup and use 1 cup of salsa.
+- Ro-Tel Tomatoes - Drain the can well.
+You can also use salsa instead.
+If you do, reduce the milk to ½ cup and use 1 cup of salsa.

 - Milk - Helps to smooth out the queso.
 You can also use a non-flavored milk alternative or beef or chicken broth in place of the milk.
 Each one will give the queso a slightly different taste, but it shouldn't change it too much.